Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 >
 > **Alexandre**: Pretty much yeah...

-Le mob programming répond à cette problématique d'optenir "un" dév qui sache adresser un scope plus large Tout le monde connait le projet.
-On apprend tous en même temps.
-Les décisions sont prises au fil de l'eau
-L'ownership est à l'équipe.

-On commence et termine une seule chose à la fois.
-L'équipe entière est responsable du focus de l'équipe (toujours quelqu'un pour faire timekeeper / focus keeper)

-Il y a toujours au moins une personne pour soutenir le rythme de l'équipe.
-Plus rigoureux.
-Pas de démotivation / d'épuisement.

-On sait tous où on en est.
-Pas besoin de faire de réunion / point d'étape asynchrone Onboarding très rapide.
-Chacun peut aller et venir en fonction de prios et de agendas de chacun
-Problématique: Pas de dispo à 100% prévu
+While there is no unicorn, sadly, these kinds of problems still need to be addressed.
+Because software development is also a highly collaborative activity built around adjustments, compromises, mistakes, and successes, collaboration has to be flawless.

+We want everyone to:
+- Have a deep understanding of the problems we aim to solve
+- Learn at the same time, leveraging other members strong expertise
+- Be involved during design decisions
+- Own the product being built
+- Take pride in what we are doing and enjoy teamwork

+For all these things to exist, synchronous collaboration is key.
+Once a group of individuals is seen as one single entity, flawless collaboration is achieved.
+What better tool than mob programming to shape this team effort?

 ## For which activities?

-We currently pratice mob programming for various types of activities, the most obvious one being development.
+We currently pratice mob programming for many tasks, the most obvious one being development.
 After all we are devs, right?

 ### During a mission

 Because the coding part in a project is never the starting point, nor the ending one, we also have to consider other tasks to attend to.

-Before partnership even begins between a client and us, we need to understand the problem we aim to solve.
+Before a partnership even begins between a client and us, we need to understand the problem we aim to solve.
 Having the team available for a first meeting helps a lot to ask the right questions.
 Remember, we need as much information as possible to make sure we have the required skills to come up with the right solution.
 We might have to onboard newcomers in our collective to fulfill these requirements.

-About partnership, it might have to begin with a quote and this is something we tackle collectively.
+About partnership, it might have to begin with a quote, and this is something we tackle collectively.
 We decide together to share a degree of risk.
-We succeed as a team or fail as team.
+We succeed as a team or fail as a team.

 Priorities are always discussed and defined with the customer.
-We aim for the most value as fast as possible while seeking for active user feedbacks.
+We aim for the most value as fast as possible while seeking active user feedback.
-Because the most urgent feature could break into multiple subtasks, priorisation is dealt internally.
-There is always someone in the mob programming who put on the focus maintener role.
+Because the most urgent feature could break into multiple subtasks, prioritization is dealt internally.
+There is always someone in the mob programming who puts on the focus maintainer role.

 ### Outside of a mission